 At the substations, voltage is reduced and electricity is sent on distribution lines to industrial, commercial and residential customers.

 Power plants, substations, underground vaults and other Maritime Electric installations differ greatly from the buildings firefighters usually face in emergencies.
-They present unusual hazards which can seriously handicap firefighting and sometimes endanger the firefighter's life if he or she is not familiar with the surroundings.
+They present hazards which can prevent firefighters from using conventional techniques and sometimes endanger the firefighter's life if they are not familiar with the surroundings.
 In all cases, specialized firefighting techniques are required to ensure maximum personal safety and effectiveness.
 It is therefore important that good communication and cooperation exist between Maritime Electric and the police and fire departments.